dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Clock Update 2
+### Clock Update 3
-I have updaterd my clock to work more with circles instead of numbers.
-I found that the previous itteration that I had done was too similar to the clocks given to is so now I have updated the clock to work with circles more.
-Now I want to add somethingto the clock that could evolve into an alarm system.
+I have added onto my clock, just fixing some small bugs with the angles not lining up and adding an alarm.
+When the alarm goes the clock flashes from red to blue and when its AM the clock is a light blue colour while when it is PM the clock is a grey colour.
+Now the circles line up to what an analog clock would look like when the hands go araound but now its made of arcs.